Detection of Kardar-Parisi-Zhang hydrodynamics in a quantum Heisenberg spin-$1/2$ chain: Experiments

 \subsection{Data fitting}

 In Fig.~$3$ of the main text, we subtract a phenomenological power law at $Q=\pi$ in order to isolate the power law at $Q=0$.
+The fitted power laws are shown in Fig. \ref{flo:Q1_power_law}, showing that the power near $Q=\pi$ dramatically varies with temperature both in theory and experiment.
 We also chose the lowest energy window (``cut a'' in Fig.~2 of the main text) to approximate the $\hbar\omega=0$ scattering.
 If we do not do this, but instead define a constant background based off the lowest temperature data, the fitted exponents are shown in Fig.~\ref{flo:data_PLFits}.
 We also show the results of fits to cuts b and c.
 Forgoing the phenomenological background means that the power law is visible over a narrower range in $Q$, but in nearly every case the fitted powers agree to within uncertainty.
 Meanwhile, an increase in the energy window yields slightly different fitted powers, generally decreasing as the window increases.
-Note that all fits were performed with the scipy least squares routine \cite{virtanen2020scipy}.
+All fits were performed with the scipy least squares routine \cite{virtanen2020scipy}.